 One of the Company's Directors, Timothy Block, is President of the Baruch S. Blumberg Institute ("Blumberg Institute").
-On May 29, 2015, the Company entered into a Sponsored Research Agreement ("Agreement") with Blumberg Institute, pursuant to which the Company is sponsoring research by investigators affiliated with the Blumberg Institute with respect to CMX157.
-The Company incurred expenses related to the agreement of approximately \$127,500 and \$2,000 in 2016 and 2015, respectively.
+On May 29, 2015, the Company entered into a Sponsored Research Agreement ("Agreement") with Blumberg Institute, pursuant to which the Company is sponsoring research by investigators affiliated with the Blumberg Institute with respect to TXL.
+The Company incurred expenses related to the agreement of approximately \$75,000 and \$127,500 in 2017 and 2016, respectively.

 The Company is a party to a Master Services Agreement dated June 19, 2014 with Clinical Supplies Management, Inc. ("CSM"), pursuant to which CSM provides the Company with pharmaceutical and clinical supply management services in support of clinical research programs.
-James Sapirstein, the CEO of ContraVir, is a director of CSM which is a private company.
-For the years ended June 30, 2016 and 2015, the Company incurred expenses related to services performed by CSM of approximately \$550,000 and \$510,000, respectively.
-As of June 30, 2016 there was an outstanding payables balance of \$69,833.
+James Sapirstein, the CEO of ContraVir, was a director of CSM, which is a private company, until October 15, 2016.
+For the years ended June 30, 2017 and 2016, the Company incurred expenses related to services performed by CSM of approximately \$481,308 and \$550,000, respectively.
+As of June 30, 2017 there was an outstanding payables balance of \$48,271.